Fanta Singhateh

-Fanta, Lady Singhateh, CRG, also known as Fatou Fanta Basse Sagnia or Sagniang (born 13 July 1929, Janjanburah) is a former First Lady of the Gambia.
+Fanta, Lady Singhateh, CRG (13 July 1929 – 12 May 2023), also known as Fatou Fanta Basse Sagnia, or Sagniang was First Lady of the Gambia from 1966 to 1970.

 Biography

 Singahteh was born in Georgetown, modern Janjanbureh, The Gambia, on 13 July 1929.
 In 1949, she married Sir Farimang Singhateh, then medical officer, but future Governor-General of the Gambia.
 They had six children together.
 She and her husband, who were both Ahmadiyya, went on the Hajj - the pilgrimage to Mecca in 1964.

 Politics

 Singhateh and her husband were early members of the People's Progressive Party, which was founded in 1959.
 As part of their work within the party, they campaigned for the end of colonialism.

 Singhateh herself was known as a radical within the party.
-Prior to her marriage, Singhateh was an activist and was of the first people to receive charitable shipments of second-hand clothing from Belgium to distribute in regions like Bakoteh, Sukuta and rural villages.
+Prior to her marriage, Singhateh was an activist and was one of the first people to receive charitable shipments of second-hand clothing from Belgium to distribute in regions like Bakoteh, Sukuta and rural villages.